relaycorp/fanqiang-poc/README.md

 using a tunnel on Google Cloud Platform (GCP):

 - China: China Unicom (AS4837) and China Telecom (AS4134).
 It worked as expected.
 - Iran: Mobile Communication Company of Iran (AS197207).
-It didn't work because Google blocks connections from Iran; we may try running the tests with a tunnel hosted elsewhere.
+It didn't work because Google blocks connections from Iran.
+We might try rerunning the tests with a tunnel hosted elsewhere.
 - Russia: Rostelecom (AS12389).
 It worked as expected.

 You, too, can test this PoC by following these steps: